-- this would have no proper legal standing, and could leave the policy open to challenge. - 10.
-A CIA may be published by a licensing authority to help it to limit the number or types of licence applications granted in areas where there is evidence to show that the number or density of licensed premises in the area is having a cumulative impact and leading to problems which are undermining the licensing objectives.
-CIA's relate to applications for new premises licences and club premises certificates and applications to vary existing premises licences and club premises certificates in a specified area - 11.
-Although, if undertaken, a CIA is separate to the Licensing Policy, the policy must have regard to any CIA published by the authority. - 12.
-A Licensing Policy must be reviewed every 5 years, but where an authority publishes a CIA, this must be reviewed after only 3 years. - 13.
-The Covid-19 pandemic and the subsequent business closure regulations have had a significant impact on all hospitality and entertainment venues, in particular those in the late night economy area that is identified within the current Licensing Policy's cumulative impact section. - 14.
-Many premises have had to close for an extended period of time, and it is not considered possible within the current climate to properly assess the long term impacts of the pandemic, and subsequently not possible to assess cumulative impact of the number or density of licensed premises and the undermining of the licensing objectives, as set out in para.
-10 above. - 15.
-Consideration of a CIA can be undertaken at any time, and therefore it is proposed that this matter is re-addressed at a more appropriate point in the future.
+- 8. A CIA may be published by a licensing authority to help it to limit the number or types of licence applications granted in areas where there is evidence to show that the number or density of licensed premises in the area is having a cumulative impact and leading to problems which are undermining the licensing objectives.
+Although, if undertaken, a CIA is separate to the Licensing Policy, the policy must have regard to any CIA published by the authority.
+Where an authority publishes a CIA, this must be reviewed every 3 years. - 9.
+The Covid-19 pandemic and the subsequent business closure regulations have had a significant impact on all hospitality and entertainment venues, in particular those in the late-night economy area that is identified within the most recently published Licensing Policy's cumulative impact section.
+Many premises have had to close for an extended period of time, and it is not considered possible within the current climate to properly assess the long term impacts of the pandemic, and subsequently not possible to assess cumulative impact of the number or density of licensed premises and any potential for undermining of the licensing objectives, Consideration of a CIA can be undertaken at any time, and the draft policy commits to reviewing the matter after six months from adoption of the new Licensing Policy and thereafter as needed, but in any event every 3 years.